CrossRealms/Splunk-Cyences-App-for-Splunk/docs/release_notes/old_release_notes.md

         * Email - Hourly Increase In Emails Over Baseline
         * Network Compromise - Basic Scanning
         * Authentication - Bruteforce Attempt from a Source
-        * Sophos - Failed to clean up threat by Sophos
+        * Sophos Endpoint Protection - Failed to clean up threat by Sophos
-        * Sophos - Sophos RealTime Protection Disabled
+        * Sophos Endpoint Protection - Sophos RealTime Protection Disabled

     * Updated the "Microsoft 365 Defender ATP Audit" dashboard to reflect the latest change to the Defender add-on.